FelicienC/RRT-Dubins/README.md

 #### Static Environment

-In the static environment, the obstacles are polygonal, and are stored in a binary search tree in order to increase the speed of the colision check.
+In the static environment, the obstacles are polygonal and are stored in a binary search tree in order to increase the speed of the colision check.
 The following code initializes an Environment:
 ```python
 from environment import StaticEnvironment